 - 1. Run recursive search subroutine below with the search identifier and depth zero. - 2.
-Apply "result-filter" to the results, deleting any unmatched metadata from the results. - 3.
+If there is a "result-filter," apply it to the results, deleting any unmatched metadata from the results. - 3.
 Give the results to the client or return an error (and no results) indicating max-size was reached.